Starting a home-based ECE service

 - Do they hold a first aid certificate?
 Are they willing to gain this qualification?

 The responsibilities and tasks identified in the job description can be used as a guide for assessing the capability of the potential coordinator/educator.

 Service providers and educators are required, under section 56 of the Education (Early Childhood Services) Regulations 2008(external link), to ensure that children do not come into contact with people who have physically ill-treated or abused or committed a crime against children.

 The Education and Training Act 2020 includes a requirement that all usually resident members 17 years of age or older in the home where the home-based service is being provided will be Police vetted.
 This applies where the children attending the service are being cared for in a home other than their own.
 The Act also requires that Police vetting is completed before any unsupervised provision of care and education commences.

 It can take some weeks before the results of a Police vet are available and service providers would need to take this delay into consideration when arranging start dates for new staff.

 Help with employment issues

-The Employment Relations Service website(external link) has information to support human resource management.
+The Employment NZ website(external link) has information to support human resource management.
 This includes templates for letters to appoint staff, fact sheets, employment agreement guides and help calculating parental leave for your employed staff.
 There is also an ‘Ask a question’ feature.

 Inland Revenue(external link) is a good starting point for finding out about obligations and entitlements concerning tax.